rancher/convoy/README.md

 ```
 sudo convoy daemon --drivers devicemapper --driver-opts dm.datadev=/dev/convoy-vg/data --driver-opts dm.metadatadev=/dev/convoy-vg/metadata
 ```
-Default Device Mapper volume size is 100G.
+* A default Device Mapper volume size is 100G.
 You can override it with the `---driver-opts dm.defaultvolumesize` option.
+* You can take a look at [here](https://github.com/rancher/convoy/blob/master/docs/devicemapper.md#calculate-the-size-you-need-for-metadata-block-device) if you want to know how much storage need to be allocated for metadata device.

 #### NFS
 First, mount the NFS share to the root directory used to store volumes.
 Substitute `<vfs_path>` to the appropriate directory of your choice: